Kerenvascs/openaq-api/header.md

 ### Data Retention to the API vs S3 Access

 Currently the API only supports a rolling 90 day archive of the data.
 For access to the full dataset, you can access directly S3 by going [here](https://openaq-fetches.s3.amazonaws.com/index.html) or [here](https://openaq-data.s3.amazonaws.com/index.html).
+Read [this explainer](https://medium.com/@openaq/how-in-the-world-do-you-access-air-quality-data-older-than-90-days-on-the-openaq-platform-8562df519ecd) on how to use AWS Athena for historical data access.